Table of Contents_

-, so the question remains: does the new ASUS G752VT have what it takes to top that list?
+We are always on the lookout for the best gaming laptop brands and ASUS is one of them.
+We’ve already seen from the Asus Republic of Gamers G75 laptop review that their monitor was almost at the top of our list.
+So the question remains: does the new ASUS G752VT have what it takes to top that list?
 Continue reading our Asus Rog G752VT review to see what it does right — and the many areas where the laptop still has room to improve.
+It’s a good way to filter out the best gaming laptops.

 Summary: The ASUS ROG G752VT tries to live up to the pedigree established by its older brother, but falls short in critical areas that make a gaming laptop worth the investment.